phylo42/sherpas/README.md

  # Overview

 __Inputs:__

-- A reference phylogeny built with (ideally) non-recombinant genomes (or “pure types”) in __newick format__
-- The multiple alignment from which was built this phylogeny, in __fasta format__.
+- A phylo-kmer database, in __.rps__ format.
-- Table associating each tree leaf to a type (see examples below).
+- A table associating each tree leaf to a type (a.k.a. "strain"), in __csv__ format.
--  A set of query genomes for which recombination screening will be performed, in __fasta format__.
+- A set of query sequences (e.g. whole genomes, long reads) for which recombination screening will be performed, in __fasta__ format.

 __Outputs:__
 - Table of detected recombination patterns

-## Construction of a phylo-kmer database
+## Construction of a phylo-kmer database (pkDB)

+In the absence of a pre-computed pkDB, you will need the following to construct your own pkDB:
+- A reference phylogeny built with (ideally) non-recombinant genomes (or “pure types”) in __newick format__.
+- The multiple alignment from which was built this phylogeny, in __fasta format__.

 The construction of a **phylo-kmer database**, built from a reference phylogeny, is performed by RAPPAS (see https://www.ncbi.nlm.nih.gov/pubmed/30698645).
 The database builder and its documentation are available at https://github.com/phylo42/rappas2.